No. It is optional. You can take 6 credit hours of upper-division communication courses instead.

 1. You must be certified in Communication with a 2.7 GPA in Communication courses.

-2. By sequence, you must have also completed the following courses.
+2. By sequence, it is suggested you have completed the following courses:

 How do I find an internship?

-Some intern employers contact the faculty internship supervisors and those opportunities are posted on the bulletin boards outside of those offices.
-Some employers also contact the Murrow College and those internships are posted online or on the bulletin board outside the Internship Office at Murrow 226.
+There are a lot of different ways to find an internship.
+Some employers contact the Murrow College and those internships are posted online or on the bulletin board outside the Internship Office at Murrow 226.

 Other places to look are the websites of the companies you are interested in working for to see if they list information about interns.
 Look for the names of the managers you will need to contact and if they have a preferred method of contact.
 Read more tips about creating your own internship.